ringarochkryss/artstore/README.md

 * Go to Deploy
 * Scroll down to Deployment method and press the button Github (follow instructions for connections)
 ```
-This project is written in Gitpod and after the gitpod workspace was properly linked to github as described above - deployments were made simply by typing the following to the terminal:
+Now push to Github and Heroku in the same time by typing in the terminal:
 ```
 git add .
 git commit -m "headermessage" -m "commentmessage" git push
 ```

-This magically pushed to heroku aswell and was published on Heroku to be seen [here](https://petrasartstore.herokuapp.com/)
+This site is published on Heroku to be seen [here](https://petrasartstore.herokuapp.com/)

 This project has several git branches -the master is the one that is used.
 Other branches is sidetracks for discussions with tutors as this is a school project, please don't mind them.